CMU-313/CMU-313.github.io/assignments/HW3.md

 Adhere to good coding practices.
 For example, your code should have a clear structure, be reasonably modularized, use appropriate variable names, and be documented.

-** We expect you to write a set of tests that demonstrates the functionalities you implemented (according to your acceptance criteria from the initial planning). **
+**We expect you to write a set of _automated_ tests that demonstrates the functionalities you implemented (according to your acceptance criteria from the initial planning).**

 We will look at the commit, issue, and pull request history.

 Every member of your team must contribute to the implementation: each team member must have at least one commit as a part of the solution.
 Failure to do so will result in a significant penalty to your grade.

 You must commit all of your changes to the main branch of your repository before the homework deadline.
-Unlike the previous assignment, you should not submit your changes to the parent Teedy repository.
+Unlike HW01, you should not submit your changes to the parent Teedy repository.

 ### (3) Reflection -- Team (due Thursday, October 13, 23:59) -- 60 points